department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/decision-ready-claim.md

 - An incarcerated Veteran
 - Living outside of the U.S.

-#### If you're filing a Pre-Discharge Claim
+<h4>If you're filing a Pre-Discharge Claim</h4>

-You can't file your claim through the DRC program if any of the below is true.
+You can't file your claim through the DRC program if any of the below factors are true for you.

 **None of these can be true.
 You can't be filing a claim:**
 - Involving one or more of the factors in the lists above, **or**